- Create a Dedicated Workspace

 6. Put Your Phone on “Do Not Disturb”

-If you need your phone on you, consider putting it on “Do Not Disturb.”
-This feature, typically found in your smartphone’s settings, blocks calls, texts, and other alerts from your phone unless it’s an emergency.
+If you need your phone on you, consider putting it on "Do Not Disturb."
+This feature, typically found in your smartphone's settings, blocks calls, texts, and other alerts from your phone unless it's an emergency.
 You can customize which types of messages are blocked and which can come through.
 For example, you might block all notifications, texts, and calls from all numbers except household members, just in case they need to get ahold of you.
+Monitoring your phone usage and setting limits can significantly reduce workplace distractions and improve your focus time.

 7. Schedule Breaks Throughout Your Workday

 Working straight through a shift rarely results in a fully productive day because you have natural ebbs and flows in your focus and engagement.
 In addition, studies show that employees feel guilty for taking breaks, including a full lunch break each day, instead of constantly working.
 But taking breaks throughout the day helps you get a few minutes of rest here and there and return to work refreshed each time.
 Schedule breaks throughout your day so that you force yourself away from your workspace and into an activity that allows you to recharge.

-Use a calendar app, like Google Calendar, iCal, or Outlook Calendar, to outline blocks of time that are dedicated for different tasks and work activities.
+Use scheduling tools and calendar apps, like Google Calendar, iCal, or Outlook Calendar, to outline blocks of time that are dedicated to different tasks and work activities.
 Then, every few hours, schedule a break and take it.
-You can even try the Pomodoro Technique to break your work up into 25-minutes sprints of work and 5-minute breaks between them.
-This proven method can ensure you take much-needed rest during your workday and reduce the temptation to give in to distractions.
+You can even try the Pomodoro Technique to break your work up into 25-minute sprints of work and 5-minute breaks between them.
+Alternatively, consider implementing 90-minute work cycles for deeper focus sessions.
+These proven time management methods can ensure you take much-needed rest during your workday and reduce the temptation to give in to distractions.

 8. Save Household Chores for After Work